BenjaminRi/Case-Sensitive/README.md

-This repository breaks on Windows due to case insensitivity.
+This repository does not break on Windows due to case insensitivity.